 The Chase Sapphire Preferred® Card offers better rewards for consumers whose spending skews towards dining and travel.
 The card gives you 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide.
 The card’s points are also more valuable, since you get a 25% boost in value on points redeemed for travel through Chase Ultimate Rewards®.
 Plus, you can transfer points to a variety of travel partners, including United MileagePlus®, Southwest Airlines Rapid Rewards® and IHG® Rewards Club.

-The Bank of America® Travel Rewards credit card bonus pales in comparison to that of the Chase Sapphire Preferred® Card — the latter offers up a bonus worth up to $750 in travel when redeemed through Chase Ultimate Rewards.
+The Bank of America® Travel Rewards credit card bonus pales in comparison to that of the Chase Sapphire Preferred® Card — the latter offers a bonus worth $1,250 in travel when redeemed through Chase Ultimate Rewards.

 The Chase Sapphire Preferred® Card is meant for consumers with larger expenses, as it comes with an annual fee of $95.
 If you’re not a big travel spender, the Bank of America® Travel Rewards credit card will likely be a better fit, as it has $0 annual fee.